alexmoldovan/GroovyExecutable/README.md

 # GroovyExecutable
 Skeleton for building an executable jar file in Groovy.
-Includes example UI - swing
+Includes example UI - swing - and a sample read from file.

+Took me some time to figure out some parts of this, so I thought I share it